heptio/aws-quickstart/packer/README.md

-# Building the AMI for Heptio's AWS Quick Start
+# Build the AMI for Heptio's AWS Quick Start

-This directory contains the builder scripts for the AWS AMI used by Heptio's AWS Quick Start.
+This directory contains the builder scripts for the AWS AMI that's used by Heptio's AWS Quick Start.

 Heptio's AMI is in turn built on Ubuntu 16.04 LTS.

+## Overview

+Look at `prepare-ami.sh` to see what the AMI does:

+- Installs Kubernetes from apt.kubernetes.io
-You can see what is being done in this AMI by looking at `prepare-ami.sh`, which installs kubernetes from apt.kubernetes.io, sets up docker, the AWS CLI, and CloudFormation bootstrap tools, among other things.
+- Sets up Docker, the AWS CLI, and the CloudFormation bootstrap tools
+- Takes care of other requirements

-## Requirements
+## Prerequisites

-For building the AMI, you'll need:
+To build the AMI, you need:

 - [Packer](https://www.packer.io/docs/installation.html)
+- An AWS account
-- An AWS Account and working AWS CLI
+- The AWS CLI installed and configured

-## Building the AMI
+## Build the AMI

-Just launch from the root of this repository:
+From the root of this repository, run:

 ```
 ./packer/create-ami.sh